• google scholor

 Click here to view Figure

-Sediment composition
+Sediment Composition

 The sediments which constitute the base of the lake bed comprise mostly clayey texture with some silt and sand content.
 Through the analysis of the texture of loess resembling paleosol, the composition of particle size of the bottok samples of lake is indicative of dominance pattern of fractions as clay (49.79%) > silt (35.88%) > sand (14.33%) indicating a comparatively deeper and tranquil setting for sedimentation22.
 The clay fraction was found dominant because of no major drainage flow towards the lake.
 The north-east and south-west side of the lake contains a high percentage of clay while the southern part of the lake basin being dominated by silt and `0.the highest percentage of sand was shown along the north-east part of the lake and also along the inlet channels of its catchment.
 The sites with high human interference and along deeper columns of water show the dominance of clay whereas the lower water columns that are close to the margins of lake mainly comprise of sand.
 Major oxides (in terms of percentage) and trace elements composition (ppm) of sediments from Manasbal Lake are shown in Figure 4 and Figure 5, which suggest a blended origin of the lakebed sediments, influenced by the intricate tectonic conditions within the lake basin and its diverse catchment area.